Sharon Tate: Murder, funeral and trial

 Polanski was informed of the murders and returned to Los Angeles where police questioned him about his wife and her friends.
 On Wednesday, August 13, Tate was interred in the Holy Cross Cemetery, Culver City, California, together with her unborn son, who was posthumously named Paul Richard Polanski.
 Sebring's funeral took place later the same day; the funerals were scheduled several hours apart to allow friends of Tate and Sebring to attend both.

 Life devoted a lengthy article to the murders and featured photographs of the crime scenes.
 Polanski was interviewed for the article and allowed himself to be photographed at the entrance of the house, next to the front door with the word "PIG" still visible, written in Tate's blood.
 He was widely criticized for the photoshoot but he argued that he wanted to know who was responsible and was willing to shock the magazine's readers in the hope that someone would come forward with information.

 Curiosity about the victims led to the re-release of Tate's films, which achieved greater popularity than they had in their initial runs.
 Some newspapers began to speculate about the motives for the murders.
 Some published photographs of Tate were alleged to be taken at a Satanic ritual, but were in fact production photographs from Eye of the Devil.
 Friends spoke out against the portrayal of Tate by some elements of the media.
 Mia Farrow said that she was as "sweet and pure a human being as I have ever known", while Patty Duke remembered her as "a gentle, gentle creature".
 Polanski tearfully berated a crowd of journalists at a news conference, asking them, "Did you ever write how good she was?".
 Polanski said he began to suspect various friends and associates, and his paranoia subsided only when the killers were arrested.
 Newspapers claimed that many Hollywood stars were moving out of the city, while others installed security systems in their homes.
 Dominick Dunne recalled the tension:

 The shock waves that went through the town were beyond anything I had ever seen before.
 People were convinced that the rich and famous of the community were in peril.
 Children were sent out of town.
 Guards were hired.
 Steve McQueen packed a gun when he went to Jay Sebring's funeral.

-In September 1969, members of the Manson "Family" were arrested on unrelated charges, eventually leading authorities to a breakthrough on the Tate case, as well.
-They explained that the motive for the murders was not the identity of the victims, but rather the house at that address, which had previously been rented to record producer Terry Melcher, an acquaintance of Manson.
-In 1994, the house was demolished and a new house was constructed on the site.